 FEEDING ISSUES: Children with urea cycle disorders often lack appetite (due to excess serotonin in the brain suppressing appetite) and some may benefit from receiving medications and some feedings either via gastrostomy tube (a tube surgically implanted in the stomach) or nasogastric tube (manually inserted through the nose into the stomach).
 The access these tubes provide often makes a critical difference in metabolic stability and in averting hyperammonemic crises; medications and formulas can still be administered when children have flu or colds, etc. Some treatment centers have reported as much as 70% reduction in hospital admissions after placement of G-tubes or parents were trained to use NG-tubes.

-MEDICAL TEAMS: Optimal treatment of urea cycle disorders requires a medical team consisting minimally of a geneticist/metabolic specialist and nutritionist specifically experienced in successful management of the disorders.
+MEDICAL TEAMS: Optimal treatment of urea cycle disorders requires a medical team consisting minimally of a geneticist/metabolic specialist, metabolic dietician, nurse practitioner, and developmental specialist or neuropsychologist specifically experienced in successful management of the disorders.
 These teams are usually found at university hospitals.
 Specialty consultation and second opinions from experts in the field of UCDs can be obtained by families who live in areas where optimal medical care is not available.